yatinkumbhare/puppet-rjil/README.md

 * Vagrantfile
   A Vagrantfile that can be used for faster deployments and iterative development.
-  NOTE: Vagrant has it's own hiera env data in `./hiera/data/env/vagrant.yaml`:
+  NOTE: Vagrant has its own hiera env data in `./hiera/data/env/vagrant.yaml`:
 * Puppetfile
   List of all puppet modules that need to be installed as dependencies.
 * ./build\_scripts/deploy.sh - Script that performs deployment of jiocloud.
 * ./files/maybe-upgrade.sh - script that actually runs Puppet to perform deployments on provisioned machines (when not using vagrant)
-* ./environment/full.yaml - contains the defintion of nodes that can be used for testing
+* ./environment/full.yaml - contains the definition of nodes that can be used for testing
 * site.pp - puppet content that contains role assignments to node.

 # Details